mstksg/inCode/copy/entries/hamilton-1.md

 ### Phase Space

 Hamiltonian dynamics are about systems moving around in phase space.
-Phase space is the "room where it happens", so to speak, so let's dig deeper into what it is.  *Phase space* is a $2n$-dimensional space parameterized by:
+It seems that phase space is the "room where it happens", so to speak, so let's dig deeper into what it is.  *Phase space* is a $2n$-dimensional space parameterized by:

 1. All of the current values of the $n$ parameters ("generalized coordinates")
 2. All of the current "generalized momenta" of those $n$ parameters

-So if you were parameterizing your pendulum system by, say, the angle of the pendulum, the phase space would be the current angle of the pendulum along with the current "generalized momentum" associated with the angle of the pendulum.
+So if you were parameterizing your pendulum system by, say, the angle of the pendulum, then a point in phase space would be the current angle of the pendulum along with the current "generalized momentum" associated with the angle of the pendulum.
 What exactly *is* generalized momentum?
 We'll go over calculating it eventually, but what does it represent...*physically*?

 The deeper answer involves the underlying Lie algebra of the Lie group associated with the generalized coordinates, but going into that would make